srkobakian/masters/progress.md

     - show user the prgoression through steps
     - create facetted maps using geofacet
     - create plots of geography and hexagons
+    - turn hexagon centroids into hexagon polygons
+    - enhance use of subsets of shape files
+    - Queensland vingette
+    - Spatial distributions of cancer vignette

+## DECEMBER

-1. *Allowed faceting map in Victoria by the SA4 levels*
+1. Secured LGA data for TIA in Victoria
+    - isolated issues created when sf_id is not unique
+    - built check for unique ID
+    - LGA vignette for Victoria

-A. *Prepare thesis chapter for submission*
+1. *Prepare thesis chapter for submission*
+    - began structure of thesis chapter

 ##  JANUARY - FEBRUARY